February 14

 South African President Jacob Zuma Resigns

-South African President Jacob Zuma resigned on February 14, 2018, after the African National Congress withdrew its support amid mounting corruption scandals and the threat of a parliamentary no-confidence vote.
+South African President Jacob Zuma resigned on February 14, 2018, after his ruling party withdrew its support amid long-standing corruption allegations and internal divisions.

 Summary